kimmobrunfeldt/howto-everything/fetch-papertrail-logs-for-n-herokuapps-osx-only.md

 Fetches Papertrail archives N days to the past for multiple Heroku apps.
 Requires access to the Heroku apps and working heroku CLI.

+**Note: this does not fetch archive for TODAY, because it hasn't been generated yet.** See the command below to fetch today's logs.

 ```bash
 #!/bin/bash
 # http://help.papertrailapp.com/kb/how-it-works/permanent-log-archives/#downloading-multiple-archives